HardikGera/Image-Generation-Vision-/README.md

 ## Documentation

-For more information about the Gemini API and image generation, see the [docs/gemini-image-generation.md](docs/gemini-image-generation.md) file.
+For more information about the Stability AI image generation, see the [docs/stability-image-generation.md](docs/stability-image-generation.md) file.

 ## Contributing